 To increase the biomedical research infrastructure and capacity in Arkansas, the AR INBRE offers competitive funding opportunities to Predominately Undergraduate Institutions (PUIs) faculty as a Faculty Mentored Research Program.
 Details regarding our the research funding opportunities can be found at here.

 Additional opportunities for faculty to invite speakers for biomedical research seminars is explained on the Research Seminar Funds web page.
 Information on how to apply for Technical Training Opportunities can be found at Mini-Sabbatical Funds.

 Faculty at the PUIs across the state are eligible to apply for these funds.
-These PUIs are Arkansas State University (AState), Arkansas Tech University (ATU), Central Baptist College (CBC), Harding University, Hendrix College, Lyon College, Ouachita Baptist University (OBU), Philander Smith College (PSC), Southern Arkansas University (SAU), the University of Arkansas at Fort Smith (UAFS), the University of Arkansas, Little Rock (UALR), the University of Arkansas at Monticello (UAM), University of Arkansas at Pine Bluff (UAPB), and University of Central Arkansas (UCA).
+These PUIs are Arkansas State University (AState), Arkansas Tech University (ATU), Central Baptist College (CBC), Harding University, Hendrix College, Lyon College, Ouachita Baptist University (OBU), Philander Smith College (PSC), Southern Arkansas University (SAU), the University of Arkansas at Fort Smith (UAFS), the University of Arkansas, Little Rock (UALR), the University of Arkansas at Monticello (UAM), the University of Arkansas at Pine Bluff (UAPB), and University of Central Arkansas (UCA).

-Faculty and students at the PUIs have access to the physical infrastructure and technical expertise of the three lead academic institutions—University of Arkansas for Medical Sciences (UAMS), University of Arkansas, Fayetteville (UAF).
+Faculty and students at the PUIs have access to the physical infrastructure and technical expertise of the lead academic institutions—University of Arkansas for Medical Sciences (UAMS), and the University of Arkansas, Fayetteville (UAF).